elalish/manifold/README.md

 [Manifold](https://github.com/elalish/manifold) is a geometry library dedicated to creating and operating on manifold triangle meshes.
 A [manifold mesh](https://github.com/elalish/manifold/wiki/Manifold-Library#manifoldness) is a mesh that represents a solid object, and so is very important in manufacturing, CAD, structural analysis, etc. Further information can be found on the [wiki](https://github.com/elalish/manifold/wiki/Manifold-Library).

 This is a modern C++ library that Github's CI verifies builds and runs on a variety of platforms.
-Additionally, we build bindings for JavaScript ([manifold-3d](https://www.npmjs.com/package/manifold-3d) on npm), Python, and C to make this library more portable and easy to use.
+Additionally, we build bindings for JavaScript ([manifold-3d](https://www.npmjs.com/package/manifold-3d) on npm), Python ([manifold3d](https://pypi.org/project/manifold3d/)), and C to make this library more portable and easy to use.

 System Dependencies (note that we will automatically download the dependency if there is no such package on the system):
 - [`GLM`](https://github.com/g-truc/glm/): A compact header-only vector library.